JustasMasiulis/xorstr/README.md

 xs.size(); // returns string size
 ```

-# some things worth taking a note of
+# noteworthy things
 * All keys are 64bit and generated during compile time.
 * Data blocks go in increments of 16 bytes so some space may be wasted.
-* The code has been crafter so that all the data would be embedded directly into code.
+* The code has been crafter so that all the data would be embedded directly into code and not stored on .rdata and such.
+* The entirety of string encryption and decryption will be inlined.

+# supported compilers
+Tested to be working on clang 5.0+, gcc 7.1+ and MSVC v141.